OpenZeppelin/openzeppelin-monitor/README.md

   cp config/triggers/slack_notifications.json.example config/triggers/slack_notifications.json
   ```

+### Configuration Files

+#### Network Configuration (`config/networks/`)

-- Configure your networks in `config/networks/`:
+Configure your blockchain network connections:

-  - EVM networks: See `evm_mainnet.json`
+- For EVM networks: Use `ethereum_mainnet.json` as template
-  - Stellar networks: See `stellar_mainnet.json`
+- For Stellar networks: Use `stellar_mainnet.json` as template

-- Configure your monitors in `config/monitors/`:
+> **Important**: We strongly recommend using private RPC providers for improved reliability.

+#### Monitor Configuration (`config/monitors/`)

+Set up your blockchain monitoring rules:

-  - EVM monitors: See `evm_transfer_usdc.json`
+- For EVM networks: Use `evm_transfer_usdc.json` as template
-  - Stellar monitors: See `stellar_transfer_usdc.json`
+- For Stellar networks: Use `stellar_transfer_usdc.json` as template

-- Configure your triggers in `config/triggers/`:
+> **Note**: For EVM monitors, you must include the contract ABI when monitoring events or functions.
+Update all addresses to match your monitoring targets.

+#### Trigger Configuration (`config/triggers/`)

+Configure notification settings:

-  - Slack notifications: See `slack_notifications.json`
+- For Slack: Use `slack_notifications.json` as template
+  - Required: Update `webhook_url` with your Slack webhook URL
-  - Email notifications: See `email_notifications.json`
+- For Email: Use `email_notifications.json` as template
+  - Required: Update all SMTP settings with your email server configuration

 ### Monitor Argument Access